This story is read aloud at: https://youtu.be/UtdA48gBvlc

-I am writing to you because you have influence over the deaf community…seeing as both your mother and wife are deaf and you teach linguistics to the deaf.
-I recently had new shoes fitted by a young deaf boy and his story is one that I think you should know.
+I am writing to you because you have influence over the deaf community—seeing as both your mother and wife are deaf, and you teach linguistics to the deaf.
+I recently had new shoes fitted by a young deaf boy, and his story is one that I think you should know.

 Drake was born with normal hearing to a struggling couple here in West Texas.
-He survived scarlet fever but lost his hearing when he was five.
+He survived scarlet fever, but lost his hearing when he was five.
 Now he is a robust orphan working at the Kindle Shoe Shop on Main Street here in San Angelo.

-This letter is about ‘more than one’ deaf person, actually.
+This letter is about more than one deaf person, actually.
 Deaf Rudy is also involved in this correspondence.
 He became friends with Drake during a shared adventure.
 Rudy comes from wealth and also lives in San Angelo.

-So the following is their story.
+The following is their story.

-Rudy successfully got Drake enrolled into the school because of his father’s influence.
+Rudy successfully got Drake enrolled in the school because of his father’s influence.
 Besides learning lip reading and vocalization, Rudy was learning the trade of printing and Drake was learning to make shoes.
 For several months during their free time in the dorm, Rudy and the other boys taught Drake ASL.
 And Drake taught what he could, how to vocalize.
 Reading lips was something they all did whenever necessary, though there were difficulties.

-As you know, you still have to grab the attention of the deaf in order for them to look at your lips while you are speaking.
-And many men do not trim their mustaches properly which makes looking at the lips nearly impossible.
+As you know, you still have to grab the attention of the deaf in order for them to look at your lips, while you are speaking.
+And many men do not trim their mustaches properly—which makes looking at the lips nearly impossible.
 Some of the students need spectacles for they are near-sighted.
 How can they read lips if the relatively small lips are a blur?

 Oh, the beauty of sign language is that it is big to look at.
 At first it is like learning French or Spanish.
 No doubt, it is another language all its own.
-I have begun learning it from Drake now that I have shoes being made for me by him.
+I have begun learning it from Drake now that I have shoes being made by him.